 Making the Right Choice

 Selecting the right office fit-out partner is not simply a procurement exercise.
 It is a decision that shapes the working environment for years, influences how staff feel about their workplace, and communicates something about the organisation to everyone who enters the space.
-The objective criteria matter: track record, financial stability, design capability, cost transparency, programme reliability.
+The objective criteria matter: track record, financial stability, design capability, cost transparency, and programme reliability.
 But so does the subjective dimension: the quality of the people, the feeling that this is a team you can work with, the confidence that they will care about the outcome as much as you do.